Guam Catholic Church enters bankruptcy amid sex abuse claims

 HAGATNA, Guam (AP) — Guam's Catholic Church filed for bankruptcy Wednesday, a move that will allow the archdiocese to avoid trial in dozens of child sexual abuse lawsuits and enter settlement negotiations.

 Ford Elsaesser, an attorney representing the church, said the Chapter 11 bankruptcy petition was filed with federal court in Guam.
-The church faces multimillion dollar lawsuits for sexual abuse from about 190 accusers.
+The church faces multimillion-dollar lawsuits for sexual abuse from about 190 accusers.

+Elsaesser couldn't put a figure on the dollar amount the church is hoping to raise for its settlement.
+But it said its current assets are valued at $22.9 million with liabilities of $45.6 million.
+The church also plans to sell non-essential real estate and add the proceeds to the settlement fund.

+The Chapter 11 reorganization also allows the church to continue its operations, keeping parishes and parochial schools open, Elsaesser said.

 Last November, Archbishop Michael Byrnes announced the church's decision to file for bankruptcy after mediation efforts to try to settle claims failed.